FarronF/limerick-council-meetings/meetings/2017/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 23rd March 2017.md

 released.
 In relation to tolling, it was noted that shadow tolls were being looked at nationally

-and it could not be predicted where tolling would stand in ten years’ time.--- 8
+and it could not be predicted where tolling would stand in ten years’ time.
+---
+8

 The Director stressed the importance of getting feedback from the Members and the